Graceland scholarship awards highlight the Community of Christ 2025 “SPEC” summer camp.

 Affectionately called “the Wally B,” Wallace B. Smith scholarships are awarded exclusively at SPECTACULAR.
 They aim to support students who embody the qualities of servant leadership while demonstrating a commitment to community at Graceland and within the Community of Christ church.
 With the inception of a full tuition scholarship, it became more popular and competitive: applications have increased by over 700% since.

-“I can’t emphasize enough how compelling this year’s ‘Wally B’ process was for the panelists,” says Vice President for Student Life and Dean of Students John Godfrey ’06, a member of the scholarship committee alongside Harmon-McLaughlin, Community of Christ First Presidency member Janné Grover, Kathleen Kathleen Beatty ’04 Hnathyshn and Carrie Garwood ’95 Welch of the Community of Christ Council of Twelve, and Mike Hoffman of the Graceland University Campus Ministries.
+“I can’t emphasize enough how compelling this year’s ‘Wally B’ process was for the panelists,” says Vice President for Student Life and Dean of Students John Godfrey ’06, a member of the selection committee alongside Harmon-McLaughlin, Community of Christ First Presidency member Janné Grover, Kathleen Kathleen Beatty ’04 Hnathyshn and Carrie Garwood ’95 Welch of the Community of Christ Council of Twelve, and Mike Hoffman of the Graceland University Campus Ministries.

 The scholarship committee was so impressed by this year’s applicants that all of them were guaranteed an annual stipend of $1000 within the InSpire ministry and leadership program which also supports Community of Christ youth.